oracle/oracle-db-tools/devops/README.md

-More to come very soon!
-I promise!
+## DevOPs DB Tools Examples and Samples

+This set of directories will contain samples of code for CICD pipelines, Terraform scrpits for easy setup in OCI, liquibase examples as well as other CICD and DevOps related artifacts.

+# Contents:

-In the mean time, here is a lizard in a wizard outfit:
+Also, here is a lizard in a wizard outfit:

 ![4POfp](https://user-images.githubusercontent.com/69256666/114067567-ab08c000-9838-11eb-92d0-629615ff0b0d.jpg)